Armed with Experience

 Our police and military on the front lines need the most effective tools for self-protection.
 It is imperative they have the capacity for lethal force to overcome lethal threats encountered in the line of duty.
 However, our society demands that we temper capacity with accountability: we must arm operators with the tools to protect themselves without exposing communities to undue risk.
 This balance is not only an ethical responsibility, but also a challenge for any type of law enforcement among a civilian population.
 It is precisely this challenge that TORIS was formed to address.

-TORIS brings together professionals from emergency medicine, sports medicine, injury biomechanics, combat training, education, neurobiology and law enforcement to provide the highest level of research and education in the area of lethal force and debilitating injury.
+TORIS brings together professionals from emergency medicine, sports medicine, injury biomechanics, combat training, education, neurobiology and law enforcement to provide the highest level of research and education in the areas of incapacitation, injury, and lethal force.

 It is our aim to increase community safety by addressing professional liability; reduce the incidence of injury in training with scientific teaching-methods; and enhance the security of the operators in the field, while easing risk management for their agency.
-The research and educational focus on a singular idea, personal lethal force, delivers three benefits available nowhere else in the world:
+The research and educational focus on a singular idea, incapacitating threats, delivers three benefits available nowhere else in the world:

-1 We demonstrate the simplicity and severity of debilitating injury and its consequences, while exposing the risk of improper training, poorly applied techniques, and excessive force.
+1 We demonstrate the simplicity and severity of incapacitation and injury, as well as the consequences, to reduce the risk of improper training, poorly applied techniques, and excessive force.

-2 We demonstrate the simplicity and severity of debilitating injury, equipping operators to better assess the dangers presented to them by aggressive suspects, whether armed or unarmed.
+2 We demonstrate the simplicity and severity of incapacitation and injury, equipping operators to better assess the dangers presented to them by aggressive suspects, whether armed or unarmed.

-3 We demonstrate the simplicity and severity of debilitating injury, so that when personal lethal force is necessary, the operators have the tools to save their own life and the lives of others.
+3 We demonstrate the simplicity and severity of incapacitation and injury, so that when incapacitation or lethal force is necessary, the operators have the tools to save their own life and the lives of others.

 Providing information and curricula for Instructors to increase the lethality of their students so they can make better non-lethal decisions might seem counter-intuitive at first glance—yet this is precisely what is done in firearms courses around the world.

-We recognize the need for increased options in lethal force application.
-That need dictates the mission of the TORIS organization: to improve operator effectiveness, while ensuring accountability informs their judgment and safety.
+We recognize the need for increased options in force application.
+That need dictates the mission of the TORIS organization: to improve personnel effectiveness, while ensuring accountability informs their judgment and safety.